isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2599.md

 ---
-title: Fleet Safety Management System Version 7 - 14 vehicles
+title: Taidii SMART IT Solution for Preschool (PMS + E-form) - Advance
 permalink: /productivity-solutions-grant/solutionrepo/solution2599
 ---

 ### Description

-SmartComm Electronics Pte Ltd is a dynamic IOT company that specializes in bespoke Real- Time Telematics Solutions and customized software.
-Since 2018, we have helped drivers to cultivate safe driving through our ADAS (Advanced Driver Assistance System) & DSM (Driver Safety Management System).
-ADAS and DSM System is a product based on deep-learning technology, the product is equipped with Forward Collision Warning and driver fatigue monitoring, greatly reducing accidents and saving lives.
+Taidii is a company providing integrated solution to all the educational institutions in Singapore and overseas.
+The solution covers most of the operational perspectives of the school such as attendance taking, parent-school communication, E-enrollment, E-form and finance.
+The product will help the schools to reduce 70% of administrative time and the overall time taken for parent-school communication can be reduced about 50%.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SmartComm_Electronics_20210158_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Taidii_(PMS_+_E-form)_Annex_3_CR_wef_23_Dec_2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria